 You may choose to restrict the collection or use of your personal information in the following way:

-Julie will not sell, distribute or lease your personal information to third parties unless she has your permission or is required by law to do so.
+We will not sell, distribute or lease your personal information to third parties unless we have your permission or is required by law to do so.

-You may request details of personal information which Julie holds about you under the General Data Protection Regulation 2018 (GDPR).
-If you would like a copy of any stored personal information, please write to Julie Twist Counselling, The Manor House, West End, Sedgefield, County Durham, TS21 2BW.
+You may request details of personal information which we hold about you under the General Data Protection Regulation 2018 (GDPR).
+If you would like a copy of any stored personal information, please write to Julie at Julie Twist Counselling, The Manor House, West End, Sedgefield, County Durham, TS21 2BW.

-Julie aims to keep all personal data up to date, if you believe that any information she is holding about you is incorrect or incomplete, please write to Julie as soon as possible, at the above address and she will promptly correct any information found to be incorrect.
+We aim to keep all personal data up to date, if you believe that any information we are holding about you is incorrect or incomplete, please write to us as soon as possible, at the above address and we will promptly correct any information found to be incorrect.

 Amendments and updates